joelteeter/karaokeQ/README.md

 an app for karaoke'ing
 uses a RESTful api for http requests here https://github.com/joelteeter/karaokeQ-api

+Features, bugs, todos, and more info can be found here https://joelteeter.com/karaoke-queue/

 How to use this?

 How to add a new song to the library?